 Chairman and Chief Executive Officer

-Over the course of almost 30 years as head of Walter Surface Technologies, Mr. Somers has continued developing the company founded by his father in 1962.
-He was the driver behind the company's expansion to international markets and Walter Surface Technologies now operates in nine countries across the Americas and Europe.
+For over 30 years, Pierre Somers helmed the Walter Group’s founding company, Walter Surface Technologies, which was founded by his father in 1952 and owned by the Group until 2018.
+As head of the company, he was the driver behind its expansion to international markets.
+Walter Surface Technologies now operates in nine countries across the Americas and Europe.
 He also innovated with the creation of the Bio-Circle division, which offers environmentally safe solutions for industrial cleaning applications through bioremediation.
 On the financial side of the Group's operations, he contributed to the establishment of Walter Financial as a credible investment firm within the financial community.
-More recently, Pierre Somers initiated the creation of Walter Capital Partners, a private equity firm dedicated to supporting small and medium-sized companies.
+More recently, Pierre Somers initiated the creation of Walter Capital Partners, a private equity firm dedicated to supporting small- and medium-sized companies, as well as Walter Global Asset Management, a North American private equity platform focused on asset management.

 Pierre Somers holds a B.Sc. in Mechanical Engineering from Clarkson University, in Potsdam, NY, which he obtained in 1976.
 In 2005, he was appointed Alumni of the YPO/MBA program at the Harvard Business School, an institution he has been active with for over 20 years.
 He is fluent in English, French and German.

 Mr. Somers is a strong supporter of education.
 He has been honorary president for numerous fundraising campaigns held by organizations such as Madeli-Aide and the ITHQ (Institut de tourisme et d'hôtellerie du Québec), from which he has received an honoris causa degree.
-Through Walter Surface Technologies, he supports the Walter J. Somers chair at HEC Montreal, where he sits on the steering committee.
+Through the Walter J. Somers Foundation, he supports the HEC Montréal Walter J. Somers Foundation Centre for Productivity and Prosperity, where he sits on the steering committee.
 Mr. Somers is a founding member of the Business Families Foundation, and is a member of the Presidents Club of the Montreal Museum of Fine Arts, the World Presidents Organization and the CEO Organization.

 Chairman, Walter Financial